About Liu Xiaoyi

 Experimental Arts

 As a director, the cornerstones of Xiaoyi’s oft lauded but controversial work are unsurprisingly experimentation, introspection, and poetry.
 Between 2017 and 2019, he created three new works under his Postdramatic Series at the Esplanade that challenged the often-sacred theatre traditions here by introducing a new exploratory theatre format to the discomfort of his audiences.
-Xiaoyi’s work often polarize, drawing both praise and debate.
+Xiaoyi’s work often polarizes, drawing both praise and debate.
 An example of his much-discussed works, Journey to Nowhere was a creative response to the then-newly unveiled government’s cultural policy paper – Our SG Arts Plan 2018-2022.

-Cultural Exchanges
+International Exchanges

+A strong proponent of artistic exchanges across art forms, Xiaoyi has been actively promoting dialogues and creation across cultural and geographical lines for many years, particularly the exchange between tradition and contemporary art forms.
 As the Artistic Director, Xiaoyi has curated the Southernmost Project, an annual, first-of-its-kind “arts festival for the future” in Singapore since 2017.
-The inter-cultural festival has regularly brought prominent artists across the region to Singapore for exchange with local artistic community.
-This inadvertently supports a new network of artists interested to work collaboratively across diverse artforms in Asia.
+The intercultural festival has regularly brought prominent artists across the region to Singapore for exchange with the local artistic community.
+This inadvertently supports a new network of artists across diverse art forms in Asia.

 Talents Incubation

-An educator at heart, Xiaoyi keeps a keen eye on the development of art talents in Singapore and the Asia Pacific region.
-Over the years, he has started and helmed several talent development platforms in Singapore- the Practice Lab (The Theatre Practice), Emergency Shelter and most recently, the Emergency Academy.
-The Academy is designed as an incubation programme for promising young cultural leaders and has attracted a total of 40 artists from 16 cities in its two editions.
+An educator at heart, Xiaoyi keeps a keen eye on the development of art talents in Singapore, the Asia Pacific region and more.
+Over the years, he has started and helmed several talent development platforms in Singapore- the Practice Lab (The Theatre Practice) and Emergency Shelter.

-Major Theatre Works
+Major Theatrical Works (Playwriting/Directing)

 2023